epccs/MacGyver/Manager/BlinkLED/README.md

 Kicking the tires

-Hopefully, the firmware upload worked; it should have switched the serial port connection back to UART mode so I can use picocom to interact with the AVR's USART0.
+After the firmware upload the mulit-drop connection should have switched back to UART mode, which does nothing at this time.
+The manager debug port does not connect to this, it will have test points that may be used for development/test.

 ```bash
 picocom -b 38400 /dev/ttyUSB0